A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Theory

 \subsection{ODNP}

-\paragraph{introduce two different relaxivities} An ODNP experiment simultaneously excites ESR with μw radiation and detects NMR with rf.
-It distinguishes between the movement of water at two different time scales by measuring two different relaxivities, $k_{low}$ and $k_{\sigma}$ $[\text{M}^{-1}\text{s}^{-1}]$, which respond to changes in motion at the NMR (here ~15MHz) and ESR (~9.8 GHz) timescales, respectively. \paragraph{$\varepsilon$ to determine $k_{\sigma}$ (⚠ rewrite with this focus)} Some of the experiments reported here measure the signal intensity, $I(p)$, as a function of microwave power, $p$, where $I(0)$ gives the thermally polarized (\ie Boltzmann, non-hyperpolarized) signal intensity.
-The results follow the established convention~\cite{Doll2012} of defining the transferred polarization as $\varepsilon(p) = I(0)-I(p)/I(0)$, so that
+\paragraph{introduce two different relaxivities} An \gls{odnp} experiment simultaneously excites \gls{esr} with \gls{mw} radiation and detects \gls{nmr} with rf.
+It analyzes the mobility of water and discriminates motion at the timescale of the \gls{nmr} resonance (here $\sim 15\;\text{MHz}$) from motion at the timescale of the \gls{esr} resonance ($\sim 9.8\;\text{GHz}$).
+Two different relaxivities, $k_{low}$ and $k_{\sigma}$ $[\text{M}^{-1}\text{s}^{-1}]$, sample the nuclear spin single-flips, and the cross relaxation between the unpaired electron and the nuclei, respectively~\cite{FranckMethEnz2018}. \paragraph{$\varepsilon$ to determine $k_{\sigma}$ (⚠ rewrite with this focus)} Some of the experiments reported here measure the signal intensity, $I(p)$, as a function of microwave power, $p$, where $I(0)$ gives the thermally polarized (\ie, Boltzmann, non-hyperpolarized) signal intensity.
+The results follow the established convention~\cite{Doll2012} of defining the transferred polarization as $\varepsilon(p) = (I(0)-I(p))/I(0)$, so that

-where $s(p)$ is the electron spin saturation factor (averaged across all hyperfine transitions) as a function of microwave power, $\omega_{e}$ $[\text{rad}/\text{s}]$ is the Larmor frequency of the electron, $\omega_{H}$ $[\text{rad}/\text{s}]$ is the Larmor frequency of the $^{1}$H nucleus, and $R_{1}(p)$ $[\text{s}^{-1}]$ is the longitudinal relaxation rate of the $^{1}$H nuclei at a given microwave power, and where, \eg, $|\omega_e/\omega_H|=659.44\pm 0.05$ for 4-hydroxy TEMPO in aqueous solution. \paragraph{temperature variation of $R_1$} Importantly, even mild variations in temperature can significantly change $R_1(p)$, thus affecting the overall $\varepsilon(p)$~\cite{FranckPNMRS}.
-For this reason, ODNP measurements of dynamics depend on efficient $R_1(p)$ measurements to enable accurate quantification of the product of the cross-relaxivity ($k_{\sigma}$) and the saturation factor:
+where $s(p)$ is the electron spin saturation factor (averaged across all hyperfine transitions) as a function of microwave power, $R_{1}(p)\;[\text{s}^{-1}]$ is the longitudinal relaxation rate of the $^{1}$H nuclei as a function of microwave power, $\omega_{e}$ $[\text{rad}/\text{s}]$ is the Larmor frequency of the electron, $\omega_{H}$ $[\text{rad}/\text{s}]$ is the Larmor frequency of the $^{1}$H nucleus, with, \eg, $|\omega_e/\omega_H|=659.33\pm 0.05$ for TEMPOL in aqueous solution~\cite{FranckPNMRS}. \paragraph{temperature variation of $R_1$} Importantly, minuscule variations in temperature can significantly change $R_1(p)$, thus affecting the overall $\varepsilon(p)$~\cite{FranckPNMRS}.
+For this reason, \gls{odnp} measurements of dynamics depend on efficient $R_1(p)$ measurements to enable accurate quantification of the product of the cross-relaxivity ($k_{\sigma}$) and the saturation factor:

-\cref{eq:ksp} typically follows an asymptotic form, even when $\varepsilon(p)$ does not~\cite{FranckPNMRS,Franck_crowding}. $R_1(p)$ is found from inversion recovery experiments at different powers and finding the $R_{1}$ at each power by fitting each set of data to the equation
+\cref{eq:ksp} typically follows an asymptotic form, even when $\varepsilon(p)$ does not~\cite{FranckPNMRS,Franck_crowding}. $R_1(p)$ is found from inversion recovery experiments at different powers by fitting each set of data to the equation